-If you’re going to entice me to take a look at your guest post, then come up with something detailed, useful, relevant and in the range of 1,800 – 2,500 word or any length you can from there.
+If you’re going to entice me to take a look at your guest post, then come up with something detailed.
+Something useful, relevant, and in the range of 1,800 – 2,500 words or any length you can from there.

-Just make sure is full of facts, figures, case studies, proofs, tutorials etc…and very usefully to my target audience.
+Just make sure is full of facts, figures, case studies, proofs, tutorials, etc…and very useful to my target audience.

-Every content marketer’s dream is to have his or her article publish on Huffington Post, Mashable, Forbes, ProBlogger, CopyBlogger, SmartPassiveIncome, John Chow, QuickSprout, KissMetrics, and these Big Guns list is just endless.
+Every content marketer’s dream is to have his or her article published on Huffington Post, Mashable, Forbes, ProBlogger, CopyBlogger, SmartPassiveIncome, John Chow, QuickSprout, KissMetrics, etc.

 Start with your peers.

 These are people who will help you grow and move your blogging career to the next level.

 As you continue to write for or guest blog on your peer’s blogs, you’re building the platform or laying the foundation for a bigger opportunity that may come your way.

 My first-ever guest post was on a friend’s blog.
 He gave me the first-ever opportunity to write outside my blog.
 An opportunity to showcase my talent and creativity to another larger audience.

 That is just the boost I needed to believe in myself and my blogging ability.